 Go to whole of WA Government search

-On 1 July 2015 the age eligibility criteria for new WA Seniors Card applications (PDF 228KB) will change.
-Anyone with a current WA Seniors Card will be unaffected.
+On 1 July 2015 the age eligibility criteria for new WA Seniors Card applications (PDF 539KB) changed.

-To replace a lost or stolen card or to change your name, you need to complete a replacement application form (PDF 228KB).
+To replace a lost or stolen card or to change your name, you need to complete a replacement application form (PDF 539KB).

 Please note, you need to advise the WA Seniors Card Centre if you commence full-time employment (i.e. work more than 25 hours a week, averaged over a 12 month period) or cease being a permanent resident of Western Australia as this may affect your eligibility to retain the card.